Francis Narh: Baník Ostrava

 In early 2014 Narh signed for the Czech team Baník Ostrava.
 He made his debut for the team on 22 March 2014, coming on as a substitute in the 90 minute against Sparta Prague.

 Levski Sofia

 On 9 January 2016, Narh joined Bulgarian side Levski Sofia, signing a three-year deal.
 He scored his first goal for Levski in a game against PFC Pirin Blagoevgrad.
-On 21 July 2016, he scored the opener for Levski in the Europa League 2nd qualifying round second leg match against Maribor, but in an eventual 1–1 draw which eliminated Levski from the tournament as Maribor advanced to the next round on away goals.
+On 21 July 2016, he scored the opener for Levski in the second qualifying round of the Europa League against Maribor, but an eventual 1–1 draw saw Maribor advance to the next round on away goals.
 On 23 November 2017, he was released from the club due to poor sport condition and systematically non-serious attitude towards the training process.

+Karabükspor

+On 4 August 2018, Narh joined Turkish side Karabükspor as a free agent after being released by Cypriot club Doxa Katokopias, signing a one-year contract.

 Slavia Mozyr

 Narh signed a contract with Belarusian club Slavia Mozyr in the summer of 2019.